Electron cloud design for Rydberg multi-qubit gates: Abstract

 \section{Abstract}

-We propose a quantum information processing scheme in an optical lattice, using the Rydberg electron's Fermi scattering from ground-state atoms in a spin-dependent lattice as a source of interaction.
+This article proposes quantum processing in an optical lattice, using Rydberg electron's Fermi scattering from ground-state atoms in spin-dependent lattices as a source of interaction.
 Instead of relying on Rydberg pair potentials, the interaction is controlled by engineering the electron cloud of a sole Rydberg atom.
-The absence of multiple excited Rydberg atoms mitigates different competing infidelity criteria, eliminates unwanted cross-talks, and allows operations in dense atomic lattices.
-Here we specifically propose the direct implementation of two prominent multi-qubit gates i.e. the stabilizer-phase operator and the Toffoli gate.
+Here we specifically propose the implementation of two prominent multi-qubit gates i.e. the stabilizer-phase operator and the Toffoli gate.
+The new scheme addresses the main bottleneck in Rydberg quantum simulation by suppressing the population of short-lived Rydberg states over multi-qubit operations.
+This scheme mitigates different competing infidelity criteria, eliminates unwanted cross-talks, and allows operations in dense atomic lattices.
+The restoring forces in the molecule type Ryd-Fermi potential preserve the trapping over a long interaction period.
 The features in the new scheme are of special interest for the implementation of quantum optimization and error correction algorithms.

-The recent experimental progress in development of highly controllable quantum systems using Rydberg atoms enabled a parameter regime where fully functional quantum information processing algorithms are in reach.
-While individual control of atoms and their interactions has been achieved, a next step is the development of complex interactions between multiple quantum bits (qubits) which are of great interest for applications ranging from quantum optimization to error correcting codes.
+The recent experimental progress in the development of highly controllable quantum systems using Rydberg atoms enabled a parameter regime where fully functional quantum information processing algorithms are in reach.
+While individual control of atoms and their interactions has been achieved, the next step is the development of complex interactions between multiple quantum bits (qubits) which are of great interest for applications ranging from quantum optimization to error-correcting codes.

-A particular application of near term quantum devices is solving optimization problems using a gate model approach.
+A particular application of near-term quantum devices is solving optimization problems using a gate model approach.
 The parity architecture \cite{LHZ15,End21}, translates a problem with all to all connectivity to a simple nearest-neighbor problem-independent interaction.
-Hence, the quantum approximate optimization algorithm (QAOA) \cite{Far14,Far16} implementation would be simplified to programming single-qubit operations, as well as applying problem independent four-body stabilizer-phase gate

-over the atoms on a plaquete.
-The other prominent multi-qubit gate is Toffoli, playing a pivotal role in quantum error correction \cite{Cor98,Sch11}, fault tolerant QC \cite{Den01,Pae13} and Shore's algorithm \cite{Sho95}.
+Hence, the quantum approximate optimization algorithm (QAOA) \cite{Far14,Far16} implementation would be simplified to programming single-qubit operations, as well as applying problem independent four-body stabilizer-phase gate.
+The other prominent multi-qubit gate is Toffoli, playing a pivotal role in quantum error correction \cite{Cor98,Sch11}, fault tolerant quantum computation (QC) \cite{Den01,Pae13} and Shore's algorithm \cite{Sho95}.